zaploink/pmd/README.md

   -R java-basic,zaploink-custom \
   -language java
 ```
 Alternatively you can add the `zaploink-pmd-xx.jar` and `gson-xx.jar` explicitly to the classpath of PMD (make sure to use the correct classpath separator, i.e. `;` on Windows and `:` on Unix).

-==Note:== Both JAR-Files are available from Maven Central: [gson.jar](http://mvnrepository.com/artifact/com.google.code.gson/gson), [zaploink-pmd.jar](http://mvnrepository.com/artifact/org.zaploink/zaploink-pmd)
+++Note:++ Both JAR-Files are available from Maven Central: [gson.jar](http://mvnrepository.com/artifact/com.google.code.gson/gson), [zaploink-pmd.jar](http://mvnrepository.com/artifact/org.zaploink/zaploink-pmd)

 ## Run PMD with Gradle